picsouds/sonar-l10n-fr/README.md

 GNU LGPL 3

-STILL IN PROGESS (not everything is translated)
+:warning:️ **STILL IN PROGESS (not everything is translated) :warning: